SHUROKO-EXE/ScallopShell/README.md

 export SCALLOP_QEMU_PLUGIN= # Plugin path for scallop_plugin.so
 export SCALLOP_SOURCE= # High level directory for Scallop Shell (where this README is)
 ```
-### To compile from source

-Above instructions.
 Then download the capstone package.
 WITHOUT THIS THIS WILL NOT FUNCTION.
 For me in Fedora, it'll be:
 ```bash
 sudo dnf install capstone        # Just running the precompiled binary sudo dnf install capstone-devel  # Compiling from source